Bluegill

 Habitat: Bays, Lake, Pond

 Like the typical sunfish, the body of the bluegill is flat/round.
-Its coloration varies from dark hues of blue-purple to yellow.
+Its coloration varies from dark hues of olive-green to blue-green.
 They can also be void of color with a translucent appearance.
-Each side of its body has 6-8 vertical band markings that vary in boldness.
-Its broad/round fill cover flap is black and lacks the light trim that’s present in other sunfish.
+Each side of the bluegill’s body has 6-8 vertical band markings that vary in boldness.
+Its broad/round gill cover flap is black and lacks the light trim that’s present in other sunfish.
 Bluegills have small mouths and heads and pointed pectoral fins.

 Range: Midwest, South, Northeast, West